BIRDING BOTSWANA

 -by power-boat.

-A wide range of accommodation and camping options – from luxury, fly-in
+A wide range of accommodation and camping options:

 The very high probability of seeing plenty of big game whilst birding: